 Casidy resides in Ada, OK with her husband and daughter.

-Betsy Pearson is the Staff Assistant at the Independent Women's Forum/Voice.
+Betsy Pearson is the communications and staff assistant at Independent Women's Voice.
 She is a graduate from the University of Iowa, double majoring in Public Policy and Communications.
 Betsy received her Writing Certificate from the renowned Iowa Writer's Workshop, which has led her to be published with The Libertarian Republic and intern with Atlas Network, writing news updates.
 She spent her undergraduate career as a student activist with Young Americans for Liberty, fighting for free speech on campus.
 Betsy has completed the Charles Koch Institute's Internship Program, and the Fellowship Program.
 She has just relocated to the East coast and enjoys exploring D.C. with her dog.